LGBTQ culture in St. Louis

-LGBT culture in St. Louis is characterized by a long history of progressive activism as well as racial divisions and the city/county divide.
-St. Louis city is relatively liberal with multiple gayborhoods and several LGBT organizations.
-In 2019, Realtor.com dubbed St. Louis the 8th most LGBT-friendly city.
-Due to hostile legislation at the state level, however, it has become common for LGBT residents to relocate to Illinois for better protections and healthcare access.
+LGBTQ culture in St. Louis is characterized by a long history of progressive activism as well as racial divisions and the city/county divide.
+The city of St. Louis is relatively liberal, with multiple gayborhoods and several LGBTQ organizations.
+In 2019, Realtor.com dubbed St. Louis the 8th most LGBTQ-friendly city.
+However, due to hostile legislation at the state level, it has become common for LGBTQ residents to relocate to Illinois for better protections and healthcare access.

-Recorded history and resource flow tend to prioritize white individuals and the city's central corridor, creating a perception of LGBT culture in St. Louis that does not always align with regional demographics.
-For the purposes of this article, St. Louis describes the metropolitan area, including neighboring counties in Missouri and Illinois.
+Recorded history and resource flow tend to prioritize white individuals and the city's central corridor, creating a perception of LGBTQ culture in St. Louis that does not always align with regional demographics.
+For the purposes of this article, St. Louis describes the Greater St. Louis metropolitan area, which includes neighboring counties in Missouri and Illinois.

 Pride festivals

-There are three different LGBT Pride festivals every year in St. Louis city.
+There are three different LGBTQ Pride festivals every year in St. Louis city.
 St. Louis PrideFest takes place at Soldiers' Memorial downtown over two days in the last weekend of June.
 PrideFest previously took place in Tower Grove Park with a parade on South Grand Avenue until 2013.
 Neighborhood residents established Tower Grove Pride to continue the neighborhood festivities, which annually occurs on the Saturday of the same weekend.
 St. Louis Black Pride takes place in August, and is believed to be the second oldest Black pride in the country.
 The first Trans & Gender-Free Pride March preceded the PrideFest and Tower Grove celebrations in June 2019.

 Other pride festivals in the metro area include Pride St. Charles in St. Charles, Missouri and Metro East PrideFest in Belleville, Illinois.

 Legal protections

-In 2019, Missouri was ranked in the lowest category of the HRC state equality index “High Priority to Achieve Basic Equality” with 28 other states.
-The statewide laws and policies identified as beneficial for LGBTQ populations are hate crime laws, a non-discrimination law specific to college and universities, non-discrimination policy for state employees on the basis of sexual orientation, an anti-cyber bullying law, transgender inclusion in sports, and changes for name and gender marker on drivers licenses.
+In 2019, Missouri was ranked in the lowest category of the HRC state equality index, "High Priority to Achieve Basic Equality", with 28 other states.
+The statewide laws and policies identified as beneficial for LGBTQ populations are hate crime laws, a non-discrimination law specific to college and universities, non-discrimination policy for state employees on the basis of sexual orientation, an anti-cyberbullying law, transgender inclusion in sports, and changes for name and gender marker on drivers licenses.

-St. Louis City Ordinance No. 67119 extends the city anti-discrimination policy to protect individuals on the basis of gender identity and sexuality.
+St. Louis City Ordinance No. 67119 extends the city's anti-discrimination policy to protect individuals on the basis of gender identity and sexuality.
 The Civil Rights Enforcement Agency (CREA) is responsible for processing claims.

-St. Louis County also has anti-discrimination protections for LGBT residents.
+St. Louis County also has anti-discrimination protections for LGBTQ residents.
 In 2017, a sergeant in St. Louis County Police Department filed an EEOC discrimination lawsuit alleging that he was told to "tone down your gayness" in order to be eligible for promotion.
 Shortly thereafter he was transferred to another precinct and assigned to night shift.
 St. Louis County argued against the case on the basis that discrimination against sexual minorities is not illegal in Missouri.
 The officer agreed to a $10.25 million settlement in 2020.